-All in all, it is most definitely a jaunt location worthy of unwinding at after work, as long as one lowers expectations for the food menu.
+All in all, it is most definitely a jaunt location worthy of unwinding at after work.
 We continue to be ardent fans of their cocktail and wines list, formulated and curated by some of the nation’s best bartenders at Gibson and Jigger & Pony.

 Venue: 19 Cecil Street, Singapore 049704

 Dinner: 6.00m to 9.00pm (last seating) – Closed on Mondays

 Lunch: 12.00pm to 1.30pm (last seating) – Wednesdays to Fridays